 2. Make a Hard Copy

-If your short story is handwritten, great!
-If it isn’t, get a print of your story.
+Is your short story is handwritten?
+Great!
+In case it isn’t, get a print of your story.
 This eases your editing work.
 However, making a hard copy is not necessary.
 It also depends on how long your short story is.
-For a microfiction, you can stick to your laptop.
+For microfiction, you can stick to your laptop.
 But for longer manuscripts, a hard copy would help.
 When you proceed to edit more than once with multiple drafts, this is convenient.

 Not only does it make editing clearer, but you could also further pass on the print(s) to other people.
 There are apps that assist with distraction-free editing, features that allow you to take notes.
-But if you’re speaking of a novella’s length story, or simply wish to get it done the classic way, get yourself a hard copy instead.
+But when speaking of a novella’s length story, or simply wish to get it done the classic way, get yourself a hard copy instead.

 3. Edit Your Story

 Start editing!
 Note that you begin this after taking some distance from the story.

 While some writers go for editing the big chunks of the story such as the character’s development right away, others begin with simple proofreading.
 You can start either way.
 However, I’d recommend proofreading first.
 This starts with making sure all your characters and scenes stay intact for the whole story.

 For example: In the first paragraph, you mention John has a red shirt on.
 In another story scene, you mistakenly write John took off his blue shirt.

 And then there are the rest of the smaller edits such as weeding out fillers, grammatical errors, passive voice, and even spelling mistakes.
-If you’re editing on your computer, Grammarly can help you with these simple errors.
+While you’re editing on your computer, Grammarly can help you with these simple errors.
 It doesn’t do all the editing work for you.
 But it’s a layer you can take advantage of – after all, you can use it for free.